raguiar2/create-node-backend/README.md

-# create-node-project
+# create-node-backend

-`create-node-project` is intended to make creating backend nodejs apps easy by minimizing the amount of boilerplate needed, and by setting up a structure that you can easily extend.
-If you want to set up a minimalist, extensible nodejs backend with minimal friction, `create-node-project` is probably right for you.
+`create-node-backend` is intended to make creating backend nodejs apps easy by minimizing the amount of boilerplate needed, and by setting up a structure that you can easily extend.
+If you want to set up a minimalist, extensible nodejs backend with minimal friction, `create-node-backend` is probably right for you.

 ## Installation:
-`npm i -g create-node-project`
+`npm i -g create-node-backend`

 ## Running
-`create-node-project <target_dir>`
+`create-node-backend <target_dir>`

 ## Usage
-`create-node-project <target_dir>` sets up the following file structure in the target directory
+`create-node-backend <target_dir>` sets up the following file structure in the target directory

 ```
  app.js